elkhouryk/RS-TransCLIP/README.md

 <ins>Notes:</ins>

 * The class_changes.txt file inserts a space between combined class names.
 For example, the class name "railwaystation" becomes "railway station."
 This change is applied consistently across all datasets.
-* The WHURS19 dataset is already uploaded to the repository for reference.
+* The WHURS19 dataset is already uploaded to the repository for reference
 * The automatically downloadable and formatted MLRSNet and RSICB128 datasets will be available soon.
-You can format them manually to follow the dataset directory structure listed below and use them for evaluation.
-* Manual Kaggle download links: [RSICB128](https://www.kaggle.com/datasets/phananhvu/rsi-cb-128-remote-sensing-aerial-satellite-image) | [MLRSNet](https://www.kaggle.com/datasets/fes2255/mlrsnet)).
+You can format them manually to follow the dataset directory structure listed below and use them for evaluation; Manual Kaggle download links: [RSICB128](https://www.kaggle.com/datasets/phananhvu/rsi-cb-128-remote-sensing-aerial-satellite-image) | [MLRSNet](https://www.kaggle.com/datasets/fes2255/mlrsnet).

 Dataset directory structure should be as follows: